Financial Planning and Budgeting: Overview

 financial security = budgeting + financial planning

-One good way to approach the quest for financial security is to view your personal finances the same way as corporations and organizations do.
+One good way to approach the quest for financial security is to view your personal finances the same way as businesses and organizations do.
 When it comes to running a successful business two of the most important elements are the budget and financial plan.
-You see, a corporation does not view financial planning and budgeting as an “either / or” proposition.
-They have an annual budget that guides the day-to-day revenue and expense decisions, while their financial plan dictates the corporation’s future goals and offers guidance on long-term decisions.
-So you too should have such a financial plan and budget.
+You see, a business doesn’t view financial planning and budgeting as an either/or proposition.
+They use both – their annual budget is used to guide their day-to-day revenue and expense decisions, while their financial plan spells out their future goals and gives guidance on their long-term decisions.
+So, just like successful businesses, you should have both – a financial plan and budget.

 Learn more